LouisCE/fandom-challenge/README.md

 - Displays the **top 10 high scores**, using **time as a tiebreaker**.
 - Highlights the **most recent entry in gold** for 3 seconds to show placement.
 - Adds **replayability**: even a perfect scorer can try to improve their time.
+- The most recent score to get added is highlighted in gold for three seconds, allowing the user to clearly see where exactly their performance placed among the top ten.
 - As you can see, I currently hold all the top scores.
 - The screenshots below demonstrates how the leaderboard treats results with equal scores but different completion times.
 Score takes priority over time and time acts as a tiebreaker in the event of an equal score.